mazwat/mazwat.github.io/making-circuits-lm.md

 Tinkercad is a way to simulate electrical circuits, but also to simulate circuits and components with Arduino and other microcontrollers.

 ![Simple Circuit](images/tc-simple.png)
-*fig 1. - Other Microcontrollers*
+*fig 1. - Simple Circuit*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/j2mHkxwsdeL-basic-circuit/editel?sharecode=lUW-e_VPCYdwvUkmJTQy4I5D_la_LC-eEi7h7Q3y9gE)**

-ecced

-And you can see that what we
-have here is a the interface of

-aad

-Tinker CAD and we're going to go to the circuit section and we're

-ddccc

-going to create a new circuit.

-dfa
+### TinkerCAD Inteface

-What tinkercad is very good at
+What tinkercad is very good at is simulating.
+The environment of Arduino so that we can build things wi we can test it through a simulation of the

-aafd

-is simulating.
-The
-environment of Arduino so

-that we can build some base
-we can put together basic

-ff

-components and we can test it
-through a simulation of the